All New Mexico Courts will be closed Monday, October 13th.

 Laurie holds a B.S. with honors and a Latin American Studies certificate, and an M.A. in political science from Oklahoma State University.
 After Laurie worked as a Legislative Analyst in the Texas Senate, and managed public relations and marketing for the United Way of Amarillo, she moved to Santa Fe.
 Laurie worked in the Roundhouse as a legislative aide to the Speaker of the House, then joined JID as a trainer when FACTS, the case management system used prior to Odyssey, was rolled out statewide.
 She loved training, and worked as a trainer and project manager for two court software companies which took her to Kentucky.

 Missing New Mexico, Laurie joined the help desk at ACS so she could work remotely from Taos.
-Laurie then gained valuable experience as a group sales manager Director of Sales at Taos area resorts and hotels before joining the Eighth Judicial District as a court monitor.
+Laurie then gained valuable experience as a group sales and manager Director of Sales at Taos area resorts and hotels before joining the Eighth Judicial District as a court monitor.
 Laurie grew up in Amarillo, Texas, and is married to Christopher Moreau, a Canadian with whom she loves to laugh and travel.

 Margarita holds a Master’s Degree in Social Work from Michigan State University and a B.A. in Sociology from Alma College.
 She recently served as an IT Project Manager for the Judiciary.
 Margarita’s strong project management skills, experience in education and solid background in technology are a perfect fit for this position given the Institute’s short and mid term plans to acquire court education technologies such as a Learning Management System (LMS), a conference and event planning application, and develop a strong website presence.